louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Introduction

 Quetiapine is a second-generation antipsychotic medication labeled for treatment of schizophrenia, bipolar affective disorder, and as adjunctive treatment in major depression.
-Its use has increased worldwide, with quetiapine now being the most commonly prescribed antipsychotic medication among adults aged 20 to 64 years in 10 of 14 countries.In 2010, the 1-year prevalence of quetiapine use among publicly insured adults in the US was as high as 3 users per 100 inhabitants.Furthermore, several drug utilization studies have documented considerable use of quetiapine in conditions other than labeled indications, such as anxiety disorders and insomnia.,
+Its use has increased worldwide, with quetiapine now being the most commonly prescribed antipsychotic medication among adults aged 20 to 64 years in 10 of 14 countries.
+In 2010, the 1-year prevalence of quetiapine use among publicly insured adults in the US was as high as 3 users per 100 inhabitants.
+Furthermore, several drug utilization studies have documented considerable use of quetiapine in conditions other than labeled indications, such as anxiety disorders and insomnia.,

-Quetiapine is associated with a moderate risk of metabolic disturbances in comparison with other second-generation antipsychotic medications,, and it has been linked to an increased risk of type 2 diabetes in both adolescentsand adults.
-An observational study in new users of quetiapine in relatively low doses (≤200mg/d) found significant increases in fasting blood glucose with long-term treatment.
+Quetiapine is associated with a moderate risk of metabolic disturbances in comparison with other second-generation antipsychotic medications, and it has been linked to an increased risk of type 2 diabetes in both adolescentsand adults.
+An observational study in new users of quetiapine in relatively low doses (≤ 200mg/d) found significant increases in fasting blood glucose with long-term treatment.

-Histaminergic and serotonergic antagonism plays a central role in antipsychotic-induced hyperglycemia,and quetiapine has a considerable affinity for both the H 1 - and 5-HT 2C -receptors involved.Antipsychotic medications with high affinity of these receptors, including quetiapine, have also been associated with type 2 diabetes on the basis of adverse drug reaction reports.
+Histaminergic and serotonergic antagonism plays a central role in antipsychotic-induced hyperglycemia, and quetiapine has a considerable affinity for both the H 1 - and 5-HT 2C -receptors involved.
+Antipsychotic medications with high affinity of these receptors, including quetiapine, have also been associated with type 2 diabetes on the basis of adverse drug reaction reports.

-As quetiapine occupies H 1 - and 5-HT 2C -receptors extensively at low doses, which are typically used for the treatment of anxiety and insomnia,we hypothesized that even low doses of quetiapine might induce metabolic disturbances leading to type 2 diabetes.
+As quetiapine occupies H 1 - and 5-HT 2C -receptors extensively at low doses, which are typically used for the treatment of anxiety and insomnia, we hypothesized that even low doses of quetiapine might induce metabolic disturbances leading to type 2 diabetes.
 An association of type 2 diabetes with low doses of quetiapine would be of particular concern given the widespread use for nonpsychotic conditions, such as insomnia.
 Our aim was thus to investigate the association between the prescription of low-dose quetiapine and type 2 diabetes in a controlled epidemiological design.

 ---